The Chromatic Lagrangian: Wavefunctions and Open Gromov-Witten Conjectures: Introduction

 \section{Introduction}

 This paper exploits cluster theory to compute wavefunctions for Lagrangian branes in threespace and to make explicit conjectures about their all-genus open Gromov-Witten invariants.
 For certain branes, these numbers also relate to the cohomologies of twisted character varieties and Donaldson-Thomas invariants of quivers.
-Two structural tools in the schema are the behavior under mutation and the dependence of quantities on phases and framings.
+Two structural tools in the schema are the behavior under mutation and the dependence of quantities on phases and framings. \emph{Let's now explain what we mean by all this.}

 Let $\cP$ be the symplectic cluster variety of Borel-decorated, $PGL_2$ local systems on a punctured sphere $S$ with unipotent monodromy around the punctures.
 There is a Lagrangian subvariety $\cM\subset \cP$ of decorated local systems with trivial monodromy at the punctures.
 Cluster charts $\cP_\Gamma$ of $\cP$ are labeled by cubic graphs $\Gamma$ on $S$, or dually ideal triangulations.
-They are algebraic tori, and can be identified with a torsor over rank-one local systems on a genus-$g$ Legendrian surface $S_\Gamma$ in the five-sphere: after choosing a base point, we can write the chart as $\cP_\Gamma \cong H^1(S_\Gamma;\bC^*)\cong (\bC^*)^{2g}.$ Then $\cM_\Gamma := \cM\cap \cP$ is a subspace of a torus closely related to the space of graph colorings of $\Gamma,$ so we call $\cM$ the \emph{chromatic Lagrangian}.
-The explicit description of $\cM_\Gamma$ will lead to enumerative predictions, but will also depend on further choices: a \emph{phase}, a \emph{framing} and a \emph{cone}.
+They are algebraic tori, and can be identified with a torsor over rank-one local systems on a genus-$g$ Legendrian surface $S_\Gamma$ in the five-sphere: after choosing a base point, we can write the chart as $\cP_\Gamma \cong H^1(S_\Gamma;\bC^*)\cong (\bC^*)^{2g}.$ Then $\cM_\Gamma := \cM\cap \cP_\Gamma$ is a subspace of a torus closely related to the space of graph colorings of $\Gamma,$ so we call $\cM$ the \emph{chromatic Lagrangian}.
+This symplectic torus chart has a canonical quantization to a quantum torus, and the chromatic Lagrangian $\cM_\Gamma$ quantizes to an ideal, ${\mathcal I}_\Gamma.$ Quantization is compatible with the cluster structure in the sense that the defining equations of ideals in mutated charts are related by mutations --- see Theorem \ref{thm:d-mod}.
+The explicit description of $\cM_\Gamma$ (and its quantization ${\mathcal I}_\Gamma$) will lead to enumerative predictions, but will also depend on further choices: a \emph{phase}, a \emph{framing} and a \emph{cone}.

+Concretely, as we describe in some more detail below, $\cP_\Gamma$ quantizes to a standard quantum torus $\cT_q$, inside of which ${\mathcal I}_\Gamma$ is an ideal defined by relations, one for each face of $\Gamma.$ Then the wavefunction $\Psi_\Gamma$ is defined as the unique power-series solution to the equations having the form $1 + \cdots$.
+The definition depends on additional data in each seed allowing to construct the power-series representation of $\cT_q$.
+As we will show, these data depend on some choices, after which the wavefunction is determined by its value in an initial cluster seed.
+This gives an effective method to compute it.